20 – Whispers of Loyalty and Love

 She was looking for protection.

-Dar leaned back, fingers steepled against her lips.
+Dar leaned back, absently tucking a stray wisp of hair behind her ear as her eyes tracked the data streams.
 Volkov had built an empire on modified pathogens, on weaponizing disease.
 Thousands died because of her work.
 And now someone had rattled her cage hard enough that she was scrambling for cover.

 Good.